The Corinthian (Manhattan): History

+Spitzer had originally wanted to develop the Corinthian as a rental building, but opted to change the ownership structure to take advantage of a strong condominium market and facilitate financing of the building.
+By 1991, about 25 percent of the building's units were still owned by the developer's partnership and some of these were being rented out.
+(Note: At the time, Spitzer's son Eliot was living in an apartment on the 49th floor of the building; he resided in the Corinthian from 1989 to 1993.)
 The Spitzer family sold off the building's parking garage in 2009 for $10.3 million and the office condominiums in 2011 for $31 million.
 The office units were later renovated to attract more high-end medical practices given its proximity to NYU Langone Medical Center.

 In 2013, Gaia Real Estate purchased the 50th floor of the building for $14.6 million from Pfizer, which had bought the floor before the building opened and used the 16000 sqft layout consisting of 21 bedrooms and 25 bathrooms as a corporate executive suite for its nearby headquarters at the Pfizer Building.
 The 50th floor was subsequently renovated and divided into separate apartments.
+(Note: The Corinthian was selected for corporate housing by Pfizer CEO Edmund T. Pratt Jr., who noticed the building while it was under construction from the window in his office.
+Pfizer had purchased a total of 24 units in the building in 1986, which saved the expense of leasing blocks of rooms at the Helmsley Hotel and UN Plaza Hotel for employees making business trips to Manhattan and other corporate guests.)
 A year later, Gaia bought 144 more units in The Corinthian for $147 million, which were originally owned by the Spitzer family and had been rented out.
 These apartments were remarketed as The Corinthian Collection and sold in their original layout or as renovated units designed by Andres Escobar.

 A $3 million renovation to the building's amenity level on the fourth floor was completed in August 2014, which included the addition of a golf simulator, a dance studio, and an expansion of the fitness center.

 In 2018, Turtle Bay Music School moved into an office condominium with its own street-level entrance at the corner of East 38th Street and Tunnel Entrance Street; the school spent $15 million to purchase two office condominiums and renovate a former medical office into a school containing 5 classrooms, 13 practice rooms/studios and a 161-seat recital hall.
 The music school closed in 2020 due to financial difficulties and was later converted into a Pre-K center operated by the New York City Department of Education.